 "We are studying various possibilities, but nothing has been decided at this moment.
 We will first of all carry out the battery exchange program, for the confidence of customers using our PCs,” Toshiba said in a written statement.

-The other two companies did not return calls.
+The other two companies have not returned calls.

 Sony has not received word from any other company on this topic, the spokesman said.

-A total of about 7 million Sony-made batteries have been recalled worldwide since August.
+A total of about 7 million Sony-made batteries have been recalled worldwide since the first incidents cropped up in August.